Compare Business Insurance in New Zealand

 Employers' liability insurance covers claims from employees for work-related injuries or illness not covered by ACC.
 While ACC covers most workplace injuries, it doesn't cover all claims.
 Employees can still sue for exemplary damages, emotional harm, or if they believe employer negligence caused injury.

 This coverage is particularly important for businesses with employees in higher-risk industries.
-Premiums vary based on number of employees, industry risk, and coverage level, typically ranging from $500-$3,000 annually for small to medium businesses.
+Premiums vary based on number of employees, industry risk, and coverage level — request a comparison for a personalised quote.

 Cyber Liability Insurance